Nedre Heimdalsvatn

 Nedre Heimdalsvatn is a lake in Vågå Municipality in Innlandet county, Norway.
 It is located in the far eastern edge of the Jotunheimen mountain range.
 The 7.21 km2 lake sits at an elevation of 1053 m above sea level, just to the southeast of the mountain Heimdalshøe.
-The southern end of the lake forms the municipal boundary between Vågå and Øystre Slidre.
+The southern end of the lake forms the boundary between Vågå Municipality and Øystre Slidre Municipality.